 - Stay hydrated: I’m trying to drink half my body weight in ounces of water every day.

 - Eat right: I fast until lunch.
 Then I knock out a healthy protein shake and an epic feast for dinner every night.
-Currently, I’m down four pounds.

 - Write a good book: My manuscript is actually finished.
 Stay tuned.

 - Journal: I like The Five-Minute Journal and the “Morning Pages,” an exercise that is part of The Artist’s Way.
 If you’re looking for more journaling prompts to guide your practice during this time, I’ve created a few that you might find helpful.

 - Exercise: I exercise daily for one hour under the guidance of my trainer.
 It’s my sacred hour.